 Irish Open: Rory McIlroy soars into contention with six-under par round at The K Club

-Rory McIlroy now sits near the top of the leaderboard heading into Sunday's final round; McIlroy won his only other Irish Open when the event was held at the same venue in 2016 and is looking to repeat; watch final round live from 12.30pm on Sunday on Sky Sports Golf
+Rory McIlroy now sits two shots off the lead heading into Sunday's final round; McIlroy won his only other Irish Open when the event was held at the same venue in 2016 and is looking to repeat; watch final round live from 12.30pm on Sunday on Sky Sports Golf

-Rory McIlroy was left cursing his luck as he battled to play his way into contention for a second Horizon Irish Open title at The K Club.
+Rory McIlroy overcame a broken club and more drama on the 16th hole to surge into contention for a second Horizon Irish Open title at The K Club.

-Back at the venue where he lifted the title in 2016, McIlroy began the third round eight shots off the lead but not without hope of mounting a victory charge.
+Back at the venue where he lifted the title in 2016, McIlroy began the third round eight shots off the lead but not without hope of mounting a victory charge, and now sits just two shots behind two shots behind Germany's Hurly Long.

-The four-time major winner got off to an ideal start with a birdie on the first and picked up another on the fourth, but then saw his birdie putt on the ninth horseshoe around the hole and stay out.
+Leader Long, who is ranked 252nd in the world and without a top-25 finish this season, recorded a 70 to end the day 13-under par, a shot ahead of England's Jordan Smith.

 - All golf leaderboards